History of Mark Kelly in Timeline

 1986: Graduated from United States Merchant Marine Academy

-In 1986, Mark Kelly graduated with honors from the United States Merchant Marine Academy with a BSc in marine engineering and nautical science.
+In 1986, Mark Kelly graduated with highest honors in marine engineering and nautical science from the United States Merchant Marine Academy.

 December 1987: Became a Naval Aviator